muppet9010/factorio-muppet-streamer/README.md

 - While activated the player can not change the active gun via the switch to the next weapon key.
 - The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to prevent.
 However, this is such an active countering of the mod's behaviour that if the streamer wishes to do this then that's their choice.
 - The flamethrower is yours and so any of your damage upgrades will affect it.
+- Alternative flamethrower weapons will need to fire at the same rate as the vanilla flamethrower for the effect to work correctly. generally this is the case with modded "stream" type weapons, but you will need to test/check to confirm.